Adopt A Ditch

 Effective weed control with native plants is a win for everyone:

-• Farmers: controls noxious weeds and provide pollinators for crops.
+- Farmers: controls noxious weeds and provides pollinators for crops.

 We all know it will not be easy to manage the ditches to meet the needs of pollinators, farmers and road safety.
 But if we can figure out this out, imagine the benefits!